 Full information and guidance on administering the 2024 Pupil Wellbeing Survey will be circulated in December in the HeadsUp newsletter and this website under the survey tab.

 If you have any further queries about the PWS Survey 2024, please get in touch with: Alison Comley -firstname.lastname@example.org , Liam Williams - email@example.com or Fiona Quan – firstname.lastname@example.org

-The Pupil Wellbeing Survey replaces the Online Pupil Survey, which was developed in partnership with Gloucestershire Children and Young People’s Strategic Partnership to find out what children and young people really think about a range of health-related issues.
+The Pupil Wellbeing Survey replaces the Online Pupil Survey - OPS , which was developed by Foster and Brown in partnership with Gloucestershire Children and Young People’s Strategic Partnership to find out what children and young people really think about a range of health-related issues.
 It has been administered throughout Gloucestershire every 2 years since 2006.
 The findings from over 70,000 children and young people in Gloucestershire aged 8 to 18 years old are providing essential information addressing children and young people’s needs.
 Longitudinal data has been used to track if there are improvements in health and wellbeing related outcomes and the data is key in planning, developing and improving the services provided.

 The Pupil Wellbeing Survey will continue to build on the data that has been collected by the Online Pupil Survey, with the majority of questions remaining the same and some new questions added, making it possible to analyse longitudinal trends and identify meaningful interventions.

 The 2020 Pupil Wellbeing Survey dataset is available on Pupilinform, the data management system which holds all the data from the Pupil Wellbeing Survey and the Online Pupil Surveys.